markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

 DCC-EX is for more than just controlling trains
 -----------------------------------------------

-DCC, and in particular our flagship product |EX-CS|, can also be used to control accessories (think turnouts/points, signals, sensors to monitor things, and lineside feature animation to name a few).
+DCC, and in particular our flagship product |EX-CS|, can also be used to control accessories (like turnouts/points, signals, sensors to monitor things, and lineside feature animations, to name a few).
 DCC is not just about running trains!
 You can control your entire layout from one command station.

 Of course you don't need to use any of these features if you simply want to run trains without any of the bells and whistles (though we control the bells and whistles too!).